swangjang/Pixel-Redbull-Carrier-Patch/README.md

-A Magisk module (in testing) to enable 5G for Unlisted Countries, VoLTE switches in the settings, add support for Chinese and Korean SIM Cards for Pixel 4a (5G) and Pixel 5.
+A Magisk module (in testing) to enable 5G for Unlisted Countries, VoLTE switches in the settings and add support for Chinese and Korean SIM Cards for Pixel 4a (5G) and Pixel 5.

 ----------------------------------------------------------
 This module will do the following: